IpsyJayt/iPSY-Pizza/README.md

 ### Requirements
 * Internet access.
 * Live link : https://ipsyjayt.github.io/iPSY-Pizza/
+# Bugs
+There are no known bugs and the website is working properly
 # BDD.
 Design the ipsy pizza website.
 Create the ipsy pizza website using HTML and CSS.